-Dark brown blotches appear on the leaves, particularly towards the leaf tips and edges.
-White fungal spores develop around these lesions on the undersides of the leaves, and further lesions develop on the stems.
-Leaves and stems rapidly blacken and rot causing plant collapse.
+Dark brown blotches appear around leaf tips and edges, spreading towards the middle, shrivelling and rotting the leaf.
+At the same time, white fungal spores develop on the undersides of the leaves, around the lesions, and further brown lesions develop on the stems.
+The leaves and stems rapidly blacken and rot, and the plant collapses.

-The spores are released on the wind and quickly spread to infect neighbouring plants.
-Spores may also be washed down into the soil where they can infect potato tubers causing a red-brown rot directly beneath the skin which slowly spreads towards the centre of the tuber.
-In tomatoes, similar symptoms of blight occur to the foliage and damage to the fruits is identifiable as they turn brown, and then shrivel and decay.
+Spores are released on the wind and quickly spread to infect neighbouring plants.
+They're also washed into the soil where they can infect potato tubers causing a red-brown rot directly beneath the skin which slowly spreads towards the centre of the tuber.

-The fungal spores of late blight overwinter in old potato tubers that remain in the ground or on the compost heap.
-These tubers may grow the following year to produce infected shoots.
-Fresh fungal spores of blight are then released on the wind to infect new crops.
-Spores may also be washed into the ground by heavy rainfall to infect tubers growing there.
+Heavy rain washes the fungal spores of late blight into the soil, where it overwinters.
+The disease also persists in infected potato tubers left in the ground or on the compost heap.
+Sometimes these tubers grow the following year to produce infected shoots which release fungal spores onto the wind to infect new crops.